Sanix-Darker/sanixdk.xyz/content/index.md

 #### OTHERS (web, libs, builder...) :

+- [docka](https://github.com/Sanix-Darker/docka) : Build, test and run any public git repository link that has Dockerfile or/and docker-compose.
 - [dycow](https://github.com/Sanix-Darker/dycow) : Config file to backdoor as web server.
 - [tidi](https://github.com/Sanix-Darker/tidi) : The 2kb smallest Chat preReact component (with it's backend).
 - [Solar](https://github.com/Sanix-Darker/solar) : Chrome Web Extension allowing you to run code online from more than 40 tools.